The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 2. Block Deadlift

-The block deadlift is a Romanian deadlift alternative that allows you to lift more weight comparatively.
+The block deadlift is a Romanian alternative that allows you to lift more weight than the RDL.

 They are similar in that only the top half of the deadlift is worked.
-However, the block deadlift will use slightly more knee extension to assist with the movement compared with the Romanian deadlift.
+However, the block deadlift will use slightly more knee extension to assist with movement than the Romanian deadlift.
 So in addition to using all of the primary hip extensor muscles, the block deadlift will also use the quads.
+It’s not the hardest deadlift variation, but it definitely requires attention to technique.

 - Set up boxes so that the barbell starts at about knee height